rasmusab/bayesboot/README.md

 `bayesboot`: Easy Bayesian Bootstrap in R
 =========================================

-The `bayesboot` package implements a function `bayesboot` that performs the Bayesian bootstrap as introduced by Rubin (1981).
-The implementation can both handle statistics that works on a weighted version of the data or that works on a resampled data set.
+The `bayesboot` package implements a function `bayesboot` that performs the Bayesian bootstrap introduced by Rubin (1981).
+The implementation can both handle summary statistics that works on a weighted version of the data or that works on a resampled data set.

 `bayesboot` is not yet on CRAN but can be installed using [the devtools package](https://github.com/hadley/devtools):